rust-lang/book/second-edition/nostarch/chapter18.md

 state that appeared on quarters in Chapter 6, and if the data fits the shape, we can use the named pieces.

 This chapter is a reference on all things related to patterns.
-We'll cover the valid places to use patterns, the difference between *refutable* and *irrefutable* patterns, and the different kinds of pattern syntax that you might see.
+We’ll cover the valid places to use patterns, the difference between *refutable* and *irrefutable* patterns, and the different kinds of pattern syntax that you might see.

 ## All the Places Patterns May be Used

 Patterns pop up in a number of places in Rust.
-You've been using them a lot without realizing it!
+You’ve been using them a lot without realizing it!
 This section is a reference to all the places where patterns are valid.